-Following the success of the song, Dorothy decided to partner up with Travis Thrasher and turn the lyrics into a novel.
-She found inspiration from past holidays with her son during his Oklahoma upbringing and the end result was a sweet fictional holiday story.
-The novel follows country music star Heath Sawyer who despite his insane success as a singer, decides he needs to go home for Christmas.
+Following the success of the song, Blake's mom decided to partner up with Travis Thrasher and turn the lyrics into a novel.
+She found inspiration from past holidays with her son during his Oklahoma upbringing and the end result was a sweet holiday story.
+The novel follows fictional country music star Heath Sawyer, who—despite his insane success as a singer—decides he needs to go home for Christmas.
 Back to Oklahoma, of course.

-Five years after the book's 2013 release, the story made it to the Hallmark Channel.
-Blake served as co-executive producer for Time for Me to Come Home for Christmas which starred Megan Park and Josh Henderson, both traveling back to Oklahoma for Christmas but get stranded at the airport.
+Five years after the book's 2013 release, Dorothy's story made it to the Hallmark Channel.
+Blake served as co-executive producer for Time for Me to Come Home for Christmas, which stars Megan Park and Josh Henderson.

 "Heath has some of Blake's personality," Dorothy explained.
 "He's a little witty, and he's a nice guy.
 Heath's father has passed, and Blake's father has passed in real life.
 There are bits and pieces of Blake in it.
 But mostly all fiction."

-So far, their film has inspired two sequels -- Time for You to Come Home for Christmas and Time for Us to Come Home for Christmas.
-Blake has served as executive producer for all three and it's safe to say he can thank his mom for making that one country song something so special.
+So far, their film has inspired two sequels: Time for You to Come Home for Christmas and Time for Us to Come Home for Christmas.
+Blake has served as executive producer for all three and it's safe to say he can thank his mom for turning that one country song into something so special.